sanjaysk17/Project-random-and-Naive-bayes/README.md

 The notebook will:

-Load and clean the dataset
+Load and preprocess the dataset

 Perform Exploratory Data Analysis (EDA)

-Train classification models (Logistic Regression, Decision Tree, Random Forest, Naïve Bayes, etc.)
+Train Random Forest and Naïve Bayes classifiers

-Predict if a student will take a part-time job
+Compare their performance

+Predict outcomes for new students

 📈 Results & Model Comparison
 Model	       Accuracy	    Notes
-Naïve Bayes	            ~0.31%	      Works well with small data, but less accurate here 🌟 Random Forest	   ~0.69%	     ✅ Best accuracy, robust and reliable
+Naïve Bayes	    ~0.68	    Works for simple cases, less accurate Random Forest	~0.90	    ✅ Best accuracy, robust and reliable

-👉 Random Forest outperformed all other models in terms of accuracy and overall performance.
+👉 Random Forest outperformed Naïve Bayes in terms of accuracy and reliability.

 🎯 Expected Output